DO YOU WANT ACCESS TO 25+ PROGRAMS?

 Even though it’s very stable, this sleeve also feels flexible and comfortable.

-While you won’t be able to move as freely as if you were wearing a 5mm sleeve, you will still be able to bend your knees with no problem.
+While you won’t be able to move as freely as if you were wearing a 5mm sleeve, you can still bend your knees with no problem.

 You’ll never have to worry about these sleeves slipping.